jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzweb/index.md

 ---
 ##The manifest file

-Deploying a DevOps Services project from the web IDE requires the project to have a `manifest.yml` file.
+Deploying a Bluemix DevOps Services project from the web IDE requires the project to have a `manifest.yml` file.
 This file contains important settings, such as the application instance name to use, the host machine, the services that the application uses, and more.
 The sample application already contains a manifest file, so you can leave it alone in this tutorial.

 ![An example manifest][17]